 Kate Vining, Admin

-Kate has been at Crosspoint for 6 years and has been in Boone for 8.
-She works at Samaritan's Purse full time as a Print Coordinator.
+Kate has been attending Crosspoint since 2012 and has been in Boone since 2010.
+She graduated from Appalachian State University in May 2014 with a degree in GAIT.
+She now works at Samaritan's Purse full time as a Apparel & Imprint Specialist.

 Kate's email is firstname.lastname@example.org